Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Denver has combined with its opponents to put up more than 45 points in three of nine games this season.
+- Denver's games this season have gone over 45.5 points three of nine times.

-- Philadelphia's games have gone over 45 points in six of nine chances this season.
+- Philadelphia and its opponents have combined to score more than 45.5 points in six of nine games this season.

-- Sunday's total is 1.0 point lower than the two team's combined 46 points per game average.
+- The two teams combine to score 46 points per game, 0.5 more than the total in this contest.

-- This contest's over/under is 3.8 points greater than the 41.2 these two squads combine to surrender per game this season.
+- The 41.2 combined points per game that these two squads have allowed this season are 4.3 fewer than the 45.5 over/under in this contest.

-- The Broncos and their opponents score an average of 43.7 points per game, 1.3 fewer than Sunday's total.
+- Broncos games have an average total of 43.7 points this season, 1.8 fewer than Sunday's over/under.

-- In 2020, games involving the Eagles have averaged a total of 49.8 points, 4.8 more than the set over/under in this contest.
+- The 49.8 PPG average total in Eagles games this season is 4.3 points more than this game's over/under.

 Broncos stats and trends